Halo Logo

 Read More

-Although these rules are extremely specific you will be expected to apply them intelligently and think on your feet if a situation requires your initiative.
-Trust your Crew Chief / Production manager’s experience, but if you feel you are being asked to carry out a task which you feel to be unsafe or unethical you will also be expected to voice your objection in a constructive manner.
+Trust your Crew Chief (CC) / Production Manager (PM)’s experience, however if you feel you are being asked to carry out a task which you feel to be unsafe or unethical you are also expected to voice your objection in a constructive manner.

-Code of conduct:
+1. Code of Conduct

 As a member of our staff, you will be required to perform your duties to the highest standards: